Minor in English

 Learning Outcomes

-The Minor in English at Fort Hays State University is designed to equip students with a robust set of skills essential for both academic and professional success.
-Upon completing the program, students will have honed their critical thinking, advanced writing, literary analysis, and research documentation abilities.
+The Minor in English is designed to equip students with essential skills for academic and professional success.
+Graduates will have sharpened their critical thinking, advanced writing, literary analysis, and research documentation abilities.
+These outcomes prepare students to excel in fields that value strong communication and analytical skills.

 Textual Analysis

-Develop the ability to discuss how a text engages with genre conventions independently and about other texts.
-This skill involves critical thinking and comparative analysis, which are essential for understanding and interpreting literature.
+Students develop the ability to analyze how a text uses genre conventions both on its own and in relation to other works.
+This skill fosters critical thinking and comparative analysis, key to interpreting literature effectively.

 Mechanical Conventions